 As I kept on borrowing loans to restock and buy more craft supplies, I was surprised that when I got a higher loan amount, the interest rates decreased and I got a longer repayment period.
 When I got my Ksh 6,600 loan I had 2 months to repay.
 Now I’m at Ksh.
 31,500 & I can pay in up to 6 months!
 I learnt that when I reach the Ksh.
 50,000 loan and Ksh.
 70,000, I’ll get 10 months and 12 months respectively.
 It is satisfying to see my passion and consistency being rewarded.

-Starting a business demands consistency, a clientele and capital.
+Starting a business demands consistency, a clientele, and capital.
 When I started, did I have all the three big C’s?
 Not at the time.
-However, I learnt that these elements come to be as you set your business in motion and find what works for you.
+However, I learned that these elements come to be as you set your business in motion and find what works for you.

 Have You Been To The MumsVillageShop?
 Click Here To Explore.